syohex/emacs-editutil/README.md

 ## Requirements

-Emacs 24.5 or higher.
-I use new feature as possible which can be used latest stable version.
+- Emacs 24.5 or higher(I would like to support latest stable version).
+- Some commands related to github uses [hub](https://github.com/github/hub).

 ## editutil.el